se-edu/guides/tutorials/javaFxPart5.md

   pageNav: 2
 </frontmatter>

-# JavaFX tutorial part 5 – Tweaking the GUI (Optional)
+# JavaFX tutorial part 5 – Tweaking the GUI

 This guide aims to help shorten the amount of time needed to learn some of the layout/CSS related stuff so that you may focus more on designing your own GUI.